 In relation to benefits earned prior to 1 April 2014, the assumption for real salary increases (salary increases in excess of price inflation) will be determined by an allowance of 1.5% p.a. over the inflation assumption as described above.
 This includes allowance for promotional increases.

-In addition to the long term salary increase assumption, allowance has been made for expected short term pay restraint for some employers as budgeted in their financial plan.
-Depending on the circumstances of the employer, the variants on short term pay that have been applied depending on employer type for each year from the valuation date up to 31 March 2023.
-These will be notified to each employer as part of the communication of their results but are subject to a minimum of 2^ per annum.
-Application of bespoke salary increase assumptions as put forward by individual employers will be at the ultimate discretion of the Administering Authority but as a minimum must be reasonable and practical.
-To the extent that experience differs to the assumption adopted, the effects will emerge at the next actuarial valuation.
+In addition to the long term salary increase assumption allowance has been made for expected short term pay restraint for some employers as budgeted in their financial plan.
+Depending on the circumstances of the employer, the variants on short term pay that have been applied are either no allowance or allowances of 1%, 1.5%, 2% or 2.5% per annum for each year from the valuation date up to 2020.
+The allowance made has been notified to each employer separately on their individual results schedule.